| Here are a few reasons we think racing "over there" is something you should see:

 It's hard to say for sure, but quite possibly.
 It's an endlessly debatable question, and opinions are vehemently argued and defended on both sides of the Atlantic.
 And if they are better, it's likely due to the way they're handled rather than the raw material itself - the internationalization of the Thoroughbred bloodstock industry means that young American-bred horses in large numbers are annually bought in the U.S. to race in Europe.
 It happens the other way, too.

 Horses here vs. horses there?
-We have our impressions but feel obligated to repeat that they are not those of a professional.
+We have our impressions but feel obligated to repeat they are not those of a professional.

 We think you ought to come over with us and see the Euros work and race on their home ground.
 Then you can make up your own mind.
+And we think you'll come back with a new appreciation for the sport we all love.

 Racing photos © www.actionplus.co.uk

-Our Philosophy | Why Racing in Europe | Our Itineraries
+Our Philosophy | Why Racing in Europe | Our Itineraries | 2024 Trips | 2023 Trips

-2008 Trips | 2007 Trips | Custom Trips | Who We Are | Contact Us | Home
+Previous Years | Custom Trips | Who We Are | Testimonials | Contact Us | Home

-Copyright © 2004-2008
+Copyright © 2004-2024

 Racing-Europe LLC

-All Rights Reserved. |
+All Rights Reserved.